On this page:

 Also called minimally invasive or laparoscopic surgery, this method involves several small cuts (incisions) in the abdomen.
 A thin tube (laparoscope) is passed through one of the cuts.
 The laparoscope has a light and camera.
 Long, thin instruments are inserted through other small cuts to remove the section of bowel with the cancer.
 Keyhole surgery usually means less pain and scarring, a shorter hospital stay and faster recovery.

-This involves one long cut (incision) down the middle of your abdomen.
-Open surgery usually means a larger wound and slower recovery, and it requires a longer hospital stay.
+This is usually done with one long cut (incision) down the middle of your abdomen.
+Open surgery usually means a larger wound, slower recovery and a longer hospital stay.
 Open surgery is a well-established technique and widely available.

-Surgery for cancer in the colon The most common type of surgery for colon cancer is a colectomy.
-It may be done as open surgery or keyhole surgery (see above).
-There are different types of colectomies depending on which part of the colon is removed (see below).
+The most common type of surgery for colon cancer is a colectomy (removal of a part of the bowel).
 Lymph nodes near the colon and some normal bowel around the cancer will also be removed.

 The surgeon usually cuts the bowel on either side of the cancer (with a small border of healthy tissue called the margin) and then joins the two ends of the bowel back together.
 This join is called an anastomosis.